 Doctoral students in TESI will have access to a variety of research, teaching, and apprenticeship experiences.
 TESI faculty members are engaged scholars and reflective practitioners who integrate scholarship with teaching in a variety of ways.
 We are committed to the university’s public service mission, and aim to advance the public good through engaged research and reflective practice in and with school/community partners.
 TESI is proud to be an “intellectual home” for teacher education-related research and practice in the College of Education.

 TESI graduates have been highly successful.
 The majority (55.3%) of our graduates hold tenure track position at various college and universities in the United States.
 Other graduates chose careers as lecturers in higher education, K-12 teacher leaders or school administrators.

 Doctoral students complete a minimum of eight graduate courses (24 credits) within the TESI concentration, following the distribution requirements explained below, as well as four elective courses (12 credits) in any department.
 These requirements are only the minimum; many students will complete more coursework.
 All decisions about coursework will be made in consultation with your faculty advisor, based on your specific scholarly interests and professional goals.

 For more information about the Teacher Education and School Improvement program, please contact:

-Kathy Gagne (Senior Lecturer), Meg Gebhard (Associate Professor), Linda Griffin (Professor), Robert Maloy (Senior Lecturer), Elizabeth McEneaney (Assistant Professor), Kysa Nygreen (Assistant Professor), Ruth-Ellen Verock-O’Laughlin (Senior Lecturer)
+Kathy Gagne (Senior Lecturer), Meg Gebhard (Associate Professor), Keisha L. Green (Assistant Professor), Linda Griffin (Professor), Robert Maloy (Senior Lecturer), Elizabeth McEneaney (Assistant Professor), Kysa Nygreen (Assistant Professor), Ruth-Ellen Verock-O’Laughlin (Senior Lecturer)